sean1832/pinterest-dl/README.md

 [![Downloads](https://static.pepy.tech/badge/pinterest-dl)](https://pepy.tech/project/pinterest-dl)

 This library facilitates the scraping and downloading of images from [Pinterest](https://pinterest.com).
-Using [Selenium](https://selenium.dev) for automation, it enables users to extract images from a specified Pinterest URL and save them to a chosen directory.
+Using [Selenium](https://selenium.dev) and reversed engineered Pinterest API for automation, it enables users to extract images from a specified Pinterest URL and save them to a chosen directory.

 It includes a [CLI](#-cli-usage) for direct usage and a [Python API](#️-python-api) for programmatic access.
 The tool supports scraping images from public and private boards and pins using browser cookies.
 It also allows users to save scraped URLs to a JSON file for future access.